chinapedia/wikipedia.abstract.en/Page/Compost.md

 Bokashi is not composting as defined earlier, rather an alternative technology.
 It ferments (rather than decomposes) the input organic matter and feeds the result to the soil food web (rather than producing a soil conditioner).
 The process involves adding _Lactobacilli_ to the input in an airtight container kept at normal room temperature.
 These bacteria ferment carbohydrates to lactic acid, which preserves the input.
 After this is complete the preserve is mixed into soil, converting the lactic acid to pyruvate, which enables soil life to consume the result.

 Bokashi is typically applied to food waste from households, workplaces and catering establishments, because such waste normally holds a good proportion of carbohydrates; it is also applied to other organic waste by supplementing carbohydrates.
 Household containers ("bokashi bins") typically give a batch size of 5-10 kilograms, accumulated over a few weeks.
-In horticultural settings batches can be orders of magnitude greater.Bokashi_bin_-_inside.JPG
+In horticultural settings batches can be orders of magnitude greater.

 Bokashi offers several advantages: